cplAloysius/SC7_Group4_MiniProject/README.md

 - Model used: [K-Nearest Neighbours](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm)
   - Chosen as it does not make assumptions about the distribution of spam_scores
   - It makes predictions based on similarity of test data points to train data points
-  - Our EDA suggests that articles with similar spam_score have similar attributes - eg. certain authors and site URLs having high spam scores.
+  - Our EDA suggests that articles with similar spam_score have similar attributes - eg. certain authors and site URLs having high spam scores
 - K-Value of 12 was chosen as it has the least error rate
 - Precision: The ratio of no. of correctly predicted in a class / total no. of correctly predicted
   - Test set had good precision across all spam_scores